JLrumberger/MambaViT/README.md

 # MambaViT
 ViT architecture with Mamba instead of transformer backbone.
-The ViT code is based on https://github.com/lucidrains/vit-pytorch and can be used like this:
+The ViT code is based on https://github.com/lucidrains/vit-pytorch.
+This model can be used like this:

 ```python
 m = MambaViT(